randyj18/Fantasy_Hockey/README.md

    - Set custom draft order for the next round
    - Incorporate banked picks into the draft order
 4. Teams can choose to bank picks for future rounds
+5. Players drafted in subsequent playoff rounds are tracked with `playoffRoundDrafted` (2-4)
+6. Pre-acquisition points are automatically calculated for playoff-drafted players

 ### Scoring System